amyjko/critically-conscious-computing/chapters/abstractions.md

 =
 ### Session 3: Admissions function fairness

-* Bring up the algorithm again, and explain that it’s an approximation of the admissions function used by Texas public universities, which has a “top 10%” rule.
+* Bring up the algorithm again, and explain that it’s an approximation of the admissions function used by Texas public universities, which has a "top 10%" rule.

 * Divide the class into philosophical chairs groups and prompt: is it fair?
 What is fair about it and what is not?
 Capture responses in a shared space.